OpenCageData/php-opencage-geocode/README.md

-# OpenCage Data Geocoding Library for PHP
+# OpenCage Geocoding API Library for PHP

+A [PHP](http://php.net/) library to use the [OpenCage geocoding API](https://opencagedata.com).

+## Build Status

 [![Build Status](https://travis-ci.org/OpenCageData/php-opencage-geocode.svg?branch=master)](https://travis-ci.org/OpenCageData/php-opencage-geocode)
 [![Kritika Analysis Status](https://kritika.io/users/freyfogle/repos/7252234193599842/heads/master/status.svg)](https://kritika.io/users/freyfogle/repos/7252234193599842/heads/master/)
 [![PHP version](https://badge.fury.io/ph/opencage%2Fgeocode.svg)](https://badge.fury.io/ph/opencage%2Fgeocode)

-A [PHP](http://php.net/) library to use [OpenCage Data's geocoder API](https://opencagedata.com).

 ## Overview
-The OpenCage Data Geocoding PHP library attempts to use the [CURL](http://www.php.net/manual/en/book.curl.php) extension to access the OpenCage Data Geocoder.
+This library attempts to use the [CURL](http://www.php.net/manual/en/book.curl.php) extension to access the OpenCage Geocoding API.
 If CURL support is not available, the library falls back to using [fopen wrappers](http://uk3.php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen).

 PHP 5.6, 7 are supported. [hhvm 4](http://hhvm.com/) is no longer supported.

 To use the library you must either have the CURL extension compiled into your version of PHP or configure the use of fopen wrappers via the `allow_url_fopen` directive in your `php.ini`.

 ### Authentication

-You need an API key, which can be signed for [here](https://opencagedata.com).
+You need an API key, which you can sign up for [here](https://opencagedata.com).

 ## Installation